davidpark397/SMS-Spam-Detection/README.md

 http://www.dt.fee.unicamp.br/~tiago/smsspamcollection/

 ## How to Run
-Create a virtual environment and install the packages listed in `requirements.txt` using:
+Make sure you have installed the packages listed in `requirements.txt`.
+Otherwise, install them by using a command like:
 ```
 pip install -r requirements.txt
 ```